Bendi11/sparky/doc/grammar.md

 - `if`: Control flow checking conditions
 - `else`: Control flow following a failed if check
 - `while`: Looping with conditional checking
-- `const`: Attributes for variables and functions
+- `const`: Attributes for variables and functions, or to declare a constant value
 - `ext`: Mark a function or global variable as externally defined
 - `ptr`: Express a pointer type
 - `let`: Declare a variable